tcarion/CbrnAlert/api/CbrnAlertAPI/docs/Atp45Api.md

-Get the decision tree discriminating between the ATP-45 cases.
+Get the decision tree branching the different ATP-45 options.

 ### Required Parameters
 This endpoint does not need any parameter.